Overview

 Careers

-Other students have gone straight into employment in a variety of fields related to the course – for example, going on to work as Nursery Assistants or Care Assistants as well as joining the Ambulance Service.
+Students who have studied these courses can progress to university for a wide variety of courses including Occupational Therapy, Nursing, Midwifery, Primary Teaching, Early Childhood Studies and Social Work.
+Other students have gone straight into employment in a variety of fields related to the course – for example, going on to work as Nursery Assistants, Care Assistants or to join the Ambulance Service.

 FAQs

 Taking a programme consisting predominantly of coursework-based courses is demanding in relation to the sheer volume of assignments and deadlines you would be managing, but it may be the right thing to do in particular circumstances.
-However, including one or more A Level course in your study programme can also help you to develop your skills for example in essay writing, which is helpful for progression to study at a higher level afterwards.
-For guidance on how to decide on a study programmes, visit Choosing the Right Subjects

 What extra support/enrichment activities are on offer?

-Many students on this course take part in the College’s Community Volunteers.
-This involves assisting in a local nursery or school or daycentre on a weekly basis for two terms.
 There may also be an opportunity to take part in simulated Clinical Skills sessions at Kingston University.
 In addition, the department provides support in terms of guidance on careers, including support with personal statements and mock interviews.

 How many lessons do I have a week?